abelardopardo/ontask_b/docs/Using/plugins.rst

    ``('name', type, [list of allowed values], initial value, help_text)``

-   These elements will be requested from the user before executing the transformatino through a form.
+   These elements will be requested from the user before executing the transformation through a form.
 The conditions on these values are:

    - name must be a string